Accounts Payable Recovery Audit: Three Paths to Recovery

 Realistic Yield Expectations

-A capable internal team running this playbook against the current fiscal year plus the immediately prior year will typically recover 60 to 80 percent of what a contingency firm would find in the same period.
+A capable internal team can usually capture the clean, recent-year cases: exact and near-match duplicates, unapplied credits, and supplier-statement discrepancies where the ERP data is reliable.
 The gap widens as you reach further back.
-For a multi-year backfile, firms have the tooling, the specialist query libraries, and the supplier engagement patterns to process data at a scale that internal teams rarely match.
-For a one-year or two-year scope with reasonable data hygiene, the gap is small enough that keeping the work in-house and retaining 100 percent of the recovered dollars is often the better economics.
+For a multi-year backfile, firms have the tooling, specialist query libraries, and supplier engagement patterns to process data at a scale that internal teams rarely match.
+For a one-year or two-year scope with reasonable data hygiene, keeping the work in-house and retaining 100 percent of the recovered dollars is often the better economics.

 Path Three: Continuous Detection Built on Structured Invoice Data